thinkpad20/llama/README.md

 # Llama

-Note: really not much to see here yet.
+Note: There's really not much to see here yet.
 I'm just laying out some ideas here.
 And in truth much of what's written here is out-of-date and has been replaced by (hopefully) better ideas.
 On the other hand, some of these features, or their improvements, are already implemented in the existing code, and more to come.

 Llama is being implemented, at least initially, in Haskell.
 If the language gets off the ground, I might have it compile; possibly to LLVM (which would make its name very appropriate...).
+Compiling to JavaScript is also a very real possibility; after all, I already have one language (Kirei) which does this, so I have a ready-made JavaScript code generator to use.

 ## Quick overview of features

 * Static typing plus inferrence.
 Functions declare their argument types but not their return types, which are inferred.
 Similarly, local variables' types are inferred.

         foo (n: Num, x: Maybe Num) =
           bar = case x of None => 0